Oscar-Tideback/IoT_Porter/README.md

 I have an unused IoT device a ESP32 with a E-Paper and an accelerometer sensor, I will utelize this for my school project.

 ### Use cases
-Use case 1 - Notify me to bring an umbrella in case of risk for rain Use case 2 - Notify me of door events, when door is opened/closed
+Use case 1 - Give me a short
+Use case 2 - Notify me of door events, when door is opened/closed
 1. A simple counter that counts main door events in my house
 2. Display local weather information for the next 12 hours on a screen at the main door